jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab3_Multi-Output Circuits.md

 ## Multi-output Encoder Circuits

-Encoder circuit converts information from one format (code) to another for the purposes of standardization, speed, secrecy, security, or saving space by shrinking size.
+The Encoder circuit converts information from one format (code) to another for standardization, speed, secrecy, security, or saving space by shrinking size.
 In digital circuits, encoding information may reduce size and/or prioritize functions.
-Widely used encoder circuits examples include priority encoders, Huffman encoders, etc.
+Examples of widely used encoder circuits include priority encoders, Huffman encoders, etc.

 ### Part3-2-1

-Design an 8-to-3 priority encoder, whose truth table is given below.
+Design an 8-to-3 priority encoder whose truth table is given below.
 Use behavioral modeling.

 <div align=center><img src="imgs/v1/5.png" alt="drawing" width="600"/></div>